 During some parts of the year the Zambian side of the Falls has been known to dry up, but on the Zimbabwean side, the water flows steadily all year long.
 And, as it’s home to 75% of the views, a guided tour of Zimbabwe’s Victoria Falls National Park is to be the headline act of your trip.
 Camera space full and mind suitably blown, lunch at the famed Lookout Café is in order.
 But make sure to insert another memory card/buy more iCloud space quickly because once again a photo opportunity calls.
 Perched atop one of Batoka Gorge’s craggy chasms, commanding views of the choppy waters running under the iconic Victoria Falls Bridge up ahead, this stop takes dining with a view to a whole new level.

-Out of the water, take your pick from ziplining your way across the gorge – on the world’s longest of its kind – or chugging your way across the Victoria Falls Bridge by luxury rail.
+Out on the bridge that links Zimbabwe to Zambia, take your pick from zip-lining your way across the gorge – on the world’s longest of its kind – or chugging your way across the Victoria Falls Bridge by luxury rail on our 'Food & Wine' experience.
 Exuding the glamour of a bygone era, the Bushtracks Express will have you feeling nothing short of a VIP – think champagne and canapes followed by a five-course gourmet spread.

 Oh, and you can’t miss the “big tree” – literally.
 Forget your oaks, beeches and willows, in Zimbabwe it’s all about the baobab.
 Quite the landmark, Victoria Falls’ “big tree” is presumed to be over 1,000 years old and it’s not just in age that it will dwarf you.

-Head to the itinerary builder now to build your Southern Africa holiday.
+Head to the itinerary builder now to build your Southern Africa holiday and pick your experiences.

 The bridge is undoubtedly a sight to behold and one that many want to get a picture of just as much as the falls themselves.
 But crossing it is where things get really magic.Discover more